 According to the brand, the plush cotton in these hand towels only gets softer with every wash.
 They're absorbent and quick-drying, so they're built to last.
 To maximize absorbency, the company recommends that you soak them in cold water for 12 hours before your first use and hang to dry.
 After that, you can throw them in the washing machine as you normally would.

-This 12-pack of towels is currently a No. 1 bestseller on Amazon, with more than 12,000 five-star ratings.
+This 12-pack of towels currently has more than 37,000 verified five-star ratings.
 It comes with six solid and six gingham towels.
-And you can choose between a variety of color options to match the aesthetic of your kitchen.
+Plus, you can choose between a variety of color options to match the aesthetic of your kitchen.

 With terry cloth on one side and a waffle texture on the other, these all-purpose pantry towels really can do anything.
 They're made from absorbent Turkish cotton and come in nine color options.